The Power of Culture-led BrandS

 (more to be announced)

-Our expert speakers come from industry, academia, (supra)governmental institution and much more in order to give you a complete overview and offer different perspectives and environment.
+Our expert speakers come from industry, academia, (supra)governmental institution and much more in order to give you a complete overview and offer different perspectives on how brands can harness the power of culture.

 After 30 years with the French company Papeteries de Clairefontaine, Jean-Pierre is recognised for his expertise in International Sales Negotiations.
 His training and coaching help people to improve their financial success by being more successful in their business negotiations.